ReemAljunaibi/stellr-help-docs/docs/dashboard/index.md

   ### 6. Upcoming Events

   <p class="body">
     Shows a quick summary of your upcoming events, including the platform they belong to.
-Clicking takes you to the event detail page.
+Clicking takes you to the <a href="/events" class="text-accent-secondary underline">event detail page</a>.
   </p>

   <div style={{ textAlign: 'center' }}>